1. Overview

 A JSONArray is an ordered collection of values, resembling Java’s native Vector implementation.

-• Values can be anything from a Number, String, Boolean, JSONArray, JSONObject or even a JSONObject.NULL object
+• Values can be anything from a Number, String, Boolean, JSONArray, or JSONObject to even a JSONObject.NULL object.

 For a complete list of methods supported by JSONArray, visit the official documentation.